Story Genius Lisa Cron Pdf Download

 *Objectively fantastic craft books: Self Editing For Fiction Writers, Writing Down the Bones, The Story Grid.

-She believes that all powerful stories are ultimately character-driven, so she has you s
+...moreShe believes that all powerful stories are ultimately character-driven, so she has you s

-She believes that all powerful stories are ultimately character-driven, so she has you start your story creation with the character rather than a plot.
+"Story Genius" is a guide on how to create powerful, character-driven stories using the Story Genius writing system.
+If you expect a lot of brain science, you'll be disappointed.
+The author only referred to a couple of studies.
+Instead, she resorted to speculative stuff, saying, "Evolutionarily speaking, our brain is wired..." followed by a story about what advantage we might have gotten from telling stories.She believes that all powerful stories are ultimately character-driven, so she has you start your story creation with the character rather than a plot.
 She takes you step-by-step through deciding what the story is about, what your main character desires, and the misbelief that prevents him/her from gaining that desire.
 From there, you come up with what happens scene by scene to force the character to re-evaluate that misbelief.
 She described each step, then she had a fiction author--who is coming up with her next story--write that step to demonstrate it.

 This system will prevent your book from wandering around aimlessly, full of filler scenes.
 Overall, I think a person could successfully follow this Story Genius system.
 It seems best suited for literary writing.
 She didn't really show how it might be used in genre fiction, where some genres are expected to contain very specific plot elements (which runs counter to her purely character-driven system).
 However, she does give some good advice on how to come up with a strong story and this can be used in any case.